mifi/lossless-cut/README.md

 ## TODO / ideas
 - About menu
 - icon
+- Bundle ffmpeg
 - Visual feedback on button presses
+- support for previewing other formats by streaming through ffmpeg?
+- Slow scrub with modifier key
+- show frame number (approx?)
 - ffprobe show keyframes
-- ffprobe format
-- improve ffmpeg error handling
-- Slow scrub with modifier key
-- show frame number
-- Bundle ffmpeg
-- support for loading other formats by streaming through ffmpeg?
 - cutting out the commercials in a video file while saving the rest to a single file?

 ## Links